 I wondered: what is the design God is weaving with me?

 Even the way dates were named changed.
-Sunday, November 12, would become the 32nd Sunday in Ordinary Time (or for the Anglicans and Presbyterians among us, the 23rd Sunday after Pentecost).
+Sunday, November 10, would become the 32nd Sunday in Ordinary Time (or alternatively, the 22nd Sunday after Pentecost).
 After a few months of hearing the date proclaimed in this way, my own internal sense of time and seasons began to shift.
 One day as I began to journal, I started to write the liturgical date, so natural it had become.
 The relationship between human time and God’s story of redemption intertwined.

 At the Contemplative Cottage, the seasons are represented by icons and symbols that call to mind the particular story remembered.
 The Orthodox tradition brings to the Body of Christ rich gifts of visual images for this specific use–icons honoring the many feasts and observances, windows to the wider reality of Kingdom life.
 The icons help us remember the great cloud of witnesses and each thread of their lives woven as a testimony to us today.
 On a particular day or throughout a season, an icon or symbol takes a more prominent place in the house, and a bouquet of flowers or candle might mark it.